AZORES – The Trip

 Aerial view eastwards and into the crater of Mt.
 Pico, with the cone Piquinho rising another seventy meters. (© Herbert Terra, via <a href="http://www.panoramio.com/photo/44553967" target="_blank">Panoramio</a>)

 My climb.
-I was able to join a night trip (Experience 2351, 60€, included mandatory GPS, headlight and hiking poles) starting at 01:30 to get to the summit for sunrise – and to avoid the inevitable cloud that covers the top most days.
-The 1151m (3726 ft) climb was at nice grade and easy walking.
+I was able to join a night trip (Experience 2351, 60€, including mandatory GPS, headlight and hiking poles) starting at 01:30 to get to the summit for sunrise – and to avoid the inevitable cloud that covers the top most days.
+The 1151m (3726 ft) climb was at a nice grade and easy walking.
 Follow 47 numbered poles to the crater rim below Piquinho, the 70m climb at the end to the summit of the crater.
-It gradually became colder and very windy as I added a wool vest and then wind jacket and gloves.
-Climbing Piquinho is class 3 scramble, much through fumaroles venting.
+It gradually became colder and very windy as I added a wool vest and then a wind jacket and gloves.
+Climbing Piquinho is a class 3 scramble, much through fumaroles venting.
 We were able to stay out of the wind for sunrise which was obscured by a distant cloud over Sao Jorge.
 I put on all my clothes and slowly warmed up as I had gotten very cold.
 After about 1.5 hours, we descended.
 Cloud blew in and it was very misty.
-At Mountain House there was a dense downpour for 30 minutes.
+At Mountain House, there was a dense downpour for 30 minutes.

 Landscape of the Pico Island Vineyard Culture.

-World Heritage Site.
-The is a 987-ha site on the volcanic island of Pico, the second largest in the nine-island Azores archipelago.
-The extraordinarily beautiful man-made landscape of the site is the best remaining area of a once much more widespread practice.It is an outstanding example of the adaptation of farming practices to a remote and challenging environment.
+is an outstanding example of the adaptation of farming practices to a remote and challenging environment.
 Pico Island is one of nine volcanic islands in the Azores with a long evidence of grape-growing and wine-making (viniculture), with an imposing pattern of orderly, long, linear walls running inland from, and parallel to, the rocky coastline around its northern and western edges.
 The stone walls form thousands of small, contiguous, rectangular plots built to protect crops from wind and salt spray.
 Vines were, and continue to be, planted within the small and soilless plots (locally called currais).
 The extensive system of small fields, as well as the buildings (manor houses, wine cellars, warehouses, conventional houses, and churches), pathways and wells, ports and ramps, were produced by generations of farmers enabling the production of wine.

 Begun in the 15th century, wine production on Pico Island reached its peak in the 19th century and then gradually declined due to plant disease and desertification (loss of soil and reduced rainfall).
-However, a low level of grape vine growing and high-quality wine production continues to be undertaken and expanded, especially around the village of Criação Velha, just a few kilometres south of Madalena.
+However, a low level of grapevine growing and high-quality wine production continues to be undertaken and expanded, especially around the village of Criação Velha, just a few kilometres south of Madalena.
 Wine production is managed under a regime designed to ensure economic viability and sustainability as well as to retain traditional farming techniques.

 This covers a large area north of Madalena.
 There is an amazing number of tiny plots surrounded by walls.
 Vines grow but don’t appear tended.

-Whaling Industry Museum details the historic transition of Pico from a whaling station to a renowned place to see whales in the wild.
+The Whaling Industry Museum details the historic transition of Pico from a whaling station to a renowned place to see whales in the wild.
 The museum is in three old houses where the whalers used to keep their boats and an old blacksmith’s forge, a set of buildings dating from the 19th century that still preserve many of their original features.

 Also on display is a collection of the tools and equipment used in whale hunting, as well as scrimshaw – carved and engraved pieces made from the bones and teeth of whales.